-As part of their efforts to control the STDs, the Saudi government has made it essential to each person who wants to come to Saudi Arabia on a permanent basis to appear in a medical test.
+As part of their efforts to control the STDs, the Saudi government has made it essential for each person who wants to come to Saudi Arabia on a permanent basis to take a medical test.
 In this medical test, among many diseases, they check for HIV/AIDS and Hepatitis.

 This is just to make sure that the employee or the family of the employee intending to visit Saudi Arabia is free from STDs.
-This is how they make sure that a person with diseases does not cross Saudi borders.
 If someone is detected with STDs at this point in time, he is not allowed to enter Saudi Arabia.

 After coming to Saudi Arabia from your native country, you will have to go through a medical test again.
 This medical test is required to apply for the first iqama in Saudi Arabia.